jermanuts/feather-docs/content/_guides/create_wallet.md

 The seed allows you to recover your funds in case you lose access to your wallet files.
 DO NOT LOSE IT.

-Click **next** after you have verified that the **you have written down all words in the correct order**.
+Click **next** after you have verified that **you have written down all words in the correct order**.

 In the **Name** field, type a name for your wallet.
 You may name the wallet whatever you want.
-Feather will automatically fill-in a name that hasn't already been used.
+Feather will automatically fill in a name that hasn't already been used.

 The **Directory** field shows the default location for the wallet files.
 We recommend leaving it as the default.
 If you want to store all files relative to the executable, follow the steps [here](portable-mode) to enable portable mode.